XiangqiWang77/causalrl/readme.md

 ### Prerequisites

 The code relies on the **Verl** framework for efficient RLHF training.
 Ensure your environment is set up with Python 3.11+.

+### Installation

+You may refer to base01env.md, base02usage.md to install the Verl training environment.

 ### 1. Activate Jacobian Reward Calculation